So it’s all over for another year and now we are in January. I hope you had a really fabulous Christmas!

 Anyway, I am now focussed on getting back on track and I might even make that dreaded appointment with the GP to see if I can get a referral to a dietician (previous experience of approaching GP’s about my IBS has meant I have stayed well clear for many years)…

 There will also be a few changes on the blog in 2016 as I prepare to fulfil my mission of getting my multi-purpose, high fibre, high protein, multigrain flour blend onto the market…

-Secondly a slight change to my ‘strapline’…you’ll have to keep your eye’s peeled for that!
+Firstly, a slight change to my ‘strapline’…you’ll have to keep your eye’s peeled for that!

-Thirdly, I am attempting to go back through some of my old recipes to re-photograph them, and re-format the writing of them.
+Secondly, I am attempting to go back through some of my old recipes to re-photograph them, and re-format the writing of them.
 I might even attempt making them healthier since I hate recreating recipes that have already been perfected!